msiller455/ms-next-js/README.md

 ## What is Next.js?

-Next.js is a web application framework built with the React library.
-It's used to create front end UI's, and its approach is designed to enhance the developer and end user experience.
+Next.js is a single page web application framework built with the React library.
+It's used to create front end UIs, and its approach is designed to enhance the developer and end user experience.
 To break it down a bit further...

 ### *What is a framework?*